g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set interfaces ge-0/0/5 unit 301 family inet address 172.16.3.1/30
 set interfaces ge-0/0/5 unit 301 family inet6
 ```
-The policies, we'll follow our standard.
-We must accept only prefixes between /8 to /24, and mark these prefixes with the due communities, and we'll export our aggregate prefix of our DCs networks and Router IP for test purposes.
+Following our standard, we will accept only prefixes within the /8 to /24 range (IPv4) and /32 to /48 (IPv6), tagging them with the appropriate communities.
+We will also export our aggregated DC networks and our testing loopbacks.
 ```
 set policy-options policy-statement Entrada-P2 term 1 from route-filter 0.0.0.0/0 prefix-length-range /8-/24
 set policy-options policy-statement Entrada-P2 term 1 then community add P2